Visiting the Egyptian Gallery & Contacting the Institute

 The main campus of the University of Memphis is bordered by Central Avenue on the north, Patterson and Zach Curlin streets to the west and east, and Southern Avenue to the south.
 Major arterials leading to this area are Airways Blvd./East Parkway Blvd. and Highland Ave. (north-south) and Poplar Ave. (east-west).

 The offices of the Institute of Egyptian Art and Archaeology are located in the Art and Communication Building (ACB on the map), in the north campus area.

 The Art Museum and the Egyptian Gallery are in the Communication and Fine Arts (CFA) building, located in the north central area of the main campus.
-This is south of Central Avenue and to the east of Innovation Drive (formerly known as Deloach Ave.).
+This is south of Central Avenue and to the east of Fogelman Drive (formerly known as Deloach Ave.).

 The Art Museum is located on the ground floor of the CFA building, at the eastern end of the building.

 Parking and Transportation Services at the University of Memphis